 What to expect

-GMDS classes run 3 days a week, Tuesday through Thursday from 8:30 – 3:30.
-There will be homework and reading assignments to complete.
-Students will also be asked to give oral presentations as well to lead in other areas of daily school life.
+GMDS classes run 4 days a week, Monday through Thursday.
+There will be homework and reading assignments to complete and students will be asked to lead in other areas of daily school life.
 It will also be expected that you will attend our Set Free, Empower and a young adult retreat.
 We also require students to volunteer in a church ministry to be determined at the start of the year.
 There will also be some community service opportunities.
 Our schedule can be filled with activities both planned as well as unexpected.
 Due to changes in scheduling, flexibility will be necessary.
 We do not discourage students from having part time jobs during the school year.

 The greatest gift that God has given us was the invitation to be His son’s & daughter’s, where we are called children of God through Jesus Christ.
 Through His love he has established and secured us in Him, giving us a new identity and a new life.
 We are called to live life by His grace and by being rooted in God’s Word.